scylladb/sphinx-scylladb-theme/README.rst

 Usage
 -----

-Live examples of this theme can be seen on `docs.scylladb.com <https://docs.scylladb.com>`_.

-For more documentation, please see `sphinx-theme.scylladb.com <https://sphinx-theme.scylladb.com>`_.
+For more documentation, see `sphinx-theme.scylladb.com <https://sphinx-theme.scylladb.com>`_.

 License
 -------